ColinDabritz/rails_lab_coat/README.md

 Here are some errors we've encountered, and related fixes:

 * RVM breaks
-    * Durring the RVM portion of the install, an error occurs (various errors)
+    * During the RVM portion of the install, an error occurs (various errors)
     * Sometimes the stable version is broken, try the 'head' version
     * To switch to head edit bootstrap.sh
         * Find the main RVM invocation, using curl and https://get.rvm.io, (currently line 37)